 We compiled this list of considerations to help you make a choice as to whether your business is ready for a referral program.
-But it’s important to start with the fact that every business starts with an organic referral program from inception.
+It’s important to start with the fact that every business starts with an organic referral program from inception.
 As a business owner, you start as the first customer for your product or service.
 You then start referring others to use your product or service in order to get customers.
 As a matter of fact, your business already has a referral program.
 It just hasn’t been automated or optimized and you probably aren’t tracking its performance.

 Any company regardless of size, industry, or life-cycle stage can have a successful referral program.
 We’ve just compiled these criteria for those wondering when may be the best time to start a referral program.